isomerpages/sportsg-corp/_about-us/Vision 2030/Sports Facilities Master Plan.md

 </div>
 <ul data-tight="true" class="tight">
 <li>
-<p>At the community level, new sports and recreational facilities are developed
+<p>At the community level, new sport facilities are developed in the neighbourhood
-in the neighbourhood as part of the Sport-in-Precinct (SIP) programme.
+as part of the Sport-in-Precinct (SIP) programme.
 These SIP facilities are located conveniently within HDB estates and offer a range of amenities including sheltered multi-purpose courts, playground and fitness corners.
 With ten SIP facilities completed, Singaporeans can look forward to more such facilities such as the ones at Whampoa and Mountbatten, thereby bringing new sporting spaces closer to residents.</p>
 </li>
 </ul>
 <p></p>